sophos/PS.Machine_Health/README.md

 Alerts have also been added to the report
 The config file allows other data to be added to the report as required

+v2025.26
+Added token check on authentication
+Added Mac serial number to the report

 v2025.24
 Changed Investigate to Unkown.
 This means the key was missing in the API requested data Fixed an issue that would cause a crash if the service health was missing and you were not listing all the services.